-- [...] - [...] - 9a.
+- [...] - $[\dots]$ - 9a.
 Article 23 is amended as follows: - (a) paragraph 4 is amended as follows: - '4.
-In reporting on greenhouse gas emission savings from the use of biofuels and bioliquids, the Commission shall use the amounts reported by Member States in accordance with Article 22(1)(0), including the mean values of the estimated indirect land-use change emissions and the associated range derived from the sensitivity analysis as per Annex VIII.
-The Commission shall make data on estimated indirect land-use change emissions and the associated range derived from the sensitivity analysis publicly available.
-In addition, the Commission shall evaluate whether and how the estimate for direct emission savings would change if co-products were accounted for using the substitution approach.' - (b) in paragraph 5, points (e) and (f) are replaced by the following: - '(e) the availability and sustainability of biofuels made from feedstocks listed in Annex IX, including an assessment of the effect of the replacement of human and animal food products for biofuel production, taking due account of the principles of the waste hierarchy established in the Waste Framework Directive 2008/98/EC, the biomass cascading principle, the maintenance of the necessary carbon stock in the soil and the quality of the soil and the ecosystems; and - (f) an assessment whether the range of uncertainty identified in the analysis underlying the estimations of indirect land-use change emissions can be narrowed.' - (c) in paragraph 8, first subparagraph, point (b) is replaced by the following: - '(b) with respect to the targets referred to in Article 3(4), a review of:
+In reporting on greenhouse gas emission savings from the use of biofuels and bioliquids, the Commission shall use the amounts reported by Member States in accordance with Article 22(1)(0), including the provisional mean values of the estimated indirect land-use change emissions and the associated range derived from the sensitivity analysis as per Annex VIII.
+The Commission shall make data on provisional estimated indirect land-use change emissions and the associated range derived from the sensitivity analysis publicly available.
+In addition, the Commission shall evaluate whether and how the estimate for direct emission savings would change if co-products were accounted for using the substitution approach.' - (b) in paragraph 5, points (e) and (f) are replaced by the following: - '(e) the availability and sustainability of biofuels made from feedstocks listed in Annex IX, including an assessment of the effect of the replacement of human and animal food products for biofuel production, taking due account of the principles of the waste hierarchy established in the Waste Framework Directive 2008/98/EC, the biomass cascading principle, the maintenance of the necessary carbon stock in the soil and the quality of the soil and the ecosystems; and - (f) an assessment whether the range of uncertainty identified in the analysis underlying the estimations of indirect land-use change emissions can be narrowed and possible impact of EU policies, such as environment, climate and agricultural policies, can be factored in.' - (c) in paragraph 8, first subparagraph, point (b) is replaced by the following: - '(b) with respect to the targets referred to in Article 3(4), a review of: